peanutprotocol/.github/profile/README.md

 With Peanut, that's all it takes to move digital assets securely.

 ## How You Can Contribute
-Join our nutty community.
-We are open to pull requests and non-code contributions.
+We thrive on community contributions and are open to pull requests.
+We welcome any code and non-code contributions.
 Here's how you can contribute:

 ### For Coders:
-- Check out our repos, sort by issue tags and find something that's easy to get started on, and start coding!
+- Check out our repositories, pick an issue labeled 'help wanted' or 'good first issue', and start coding!
-- refer to guidelines in `CONTRIBUTING.md`.
+- Adhere to the coding standards and guidelines provided in our [CONTRIBUTING.md](CONTRIBUTING.md)
-- write clear, commented code and ensure it comes with tests
+- Write clear, commented code and ensure it comes with tests.

 ### For Non-Coders:
-- discuss and suggest features and improvements
+- Participate in discussions to suggest features or improvements.
-- help with marketing and bd
+- Help with comarketing and bd efforts.
-- update docs (get in touch on Discord to help)
+- Update documentation for clarity or completeness (get in touch on Discord https://discord.gg/kVZqXDkrq7 )
-- post memes on socials
+- Engage with us on social media and spread the word about Peanut Protocol.

 # Retroactive fudning
 We're now experimenting with retroactiv funding for contributions.
 We've never done it properly before but we've had a few feature bounties and a few bug bounties.
 We'd love to be even more open.

 ## Contributing to Peanut
-We welcome contributions.
-Can have you spotted the typos above?
-Maybe they can be fixed and this comment be removed? :)
+We believe in collaboration and open-source.
+If you're interested in contributing to the Peanut Protocol, check out our [Contribution Guidelines](CONTRIBUTING.md).